Durga Puja London 2025: Top 16 Pandals & Celebration Guide

 Read Top Durga Puja in Pune

-6. Hindu Pragati Sangha Mandir, Mile End, U.K
+6. Hindu Pragati Sangha Mandir in Mile End 2025

-Hindu Pragati Sangha was established in 1977 by a few young Bengalis.
-Till 1985, they celebrated the Durga puja in a rented hall.
+The Hindu Pragati Sangha was established in 1977 by a group of young Bengalis.
+Until 1985, it celebrated Durga Puja in a rented hall.

-Now, they shifted permanently to the garden of the grove house.
-In the present day, they made a temple for Devi.
-The mandir is at the heart of East London, near the Mile-end tube station road.
+They shifted permanently to the Grove House garden.
+Today, they have built a temple for Devi.
+The mandir is in the heart of East London, near Mile End tube station.

 Hindu Pragati Sangha, Mile End, London durga puja